Guelaguetza 2020 - Planeta.com

 Poster: Montserrat Alhelí Steck Ortiz, Trenzando Magia

 The virtual stage is set.
-With the physical Guelaguetza postponed, we will watch, enjoy and amplify performances and presentations from Oaxaca, Mexico throughout the month of July.
+With the physical Guelaguetza postponed, we will watch, enjoy, and amplify performances and presentations from Oaxaca, Mexico throughout the month of July.
 Hashtag: #Guelaguetza2020

 Viva la Guelaguetza!
 Viva Oaxaca!! = Long live Guelaguetza!
 Long live Oaxaca!!